Omen-/personal-website/content/blog/dofus-maps.md

 9: 99.421586 % on average
 ```

-As you can see, the results depends on the length of the key.
-This is due to the way method 1. works : the more diversity there is in the two array of possibilites we are trying to narrow, the better the result will be.
-If the keyLength % 10 = 0 it means that we will always use method 1. with two bytes that correspond to the same cell wich means there will be very little diversity in the two array of possibilities.
+The results depends on the length of the key.
+This is due to the way method 1. works : the more diversity there is between the two arrays of possibilites we are trying to narrow, the better the result will be.
+If the keyLength % 10 = 0 we will always use method 1. with two bytes that correspond to the same cell.
+There will then be very little diversity in the two array of possibilities.

-From there the best way to find the key that are partialy decrypted is to use a statistical approach.
+From there the best way to find the missing parts of the is to use a statistical approach.

 You can find an implementation of this attack on my [github](https://github.com/Omen-/dofus-key-finder).